The commutative algebra of congruence ideals and applications to number theory: Introduction

-Functorial properties of congruence ideals (related to ``level raising'' studied originally in \cite{Ribet:1984}), in conjunction with our new numerical criterion applied after patching, led to the proof in \cite{Iyengar/Khare/Manning:2024a} of new integral (non-minimal) ``modularity lifting'' theorems for weight one in the setting of Shimura curves.
-As a corollary we deduce a Jacquet-Langlands correspondence for Hecke algebras $\mbb T$ that act faithfully on the coherent cohomology of Shimura curves $X$, arising from indefinite quaternion algebras $D$ over $\QQ$ as $D$ varies, with coefficients in $\omega_X^{\otimes k}$ for weight $k=1$ ($\omega_X^{\otimes 2}=\Omega_X$).
-Our forthcoming work with Fred Diamond \cite{Diamond/Iyengar/Khare/Manning:2025a} generalizes these results.
-The proof of the corollary uses modularity lifting (reciprocity) to establish functorialty (lifting torsion in cohomology of Shimura curves to torsion in cohomology of modular curves), as the latter is obvious at the level of Galois parameters (deformation rings).
-The novelty of our result is that as weight $k=1$ Hecke algebras tend to have a lot of torsion (in contrast to the Hecke algebra acting on the coherent cohomology of the sheaves $\omega^{\otimes k}$ for weights $k\geq 2$), our result cannot be deduced from the classical Jacquet-Langlands correspondence for these Hecke algebras tensored with $\mbb Q$.
+We prove a Jacquet-Langlands correspondence for Hecke algebras $\mbb T$ that act faithfully on the coherent cohomology of Shimura curves $X$, arising from indefinite quaternion algebras $D$ over $\QQ$, with coefficients in $\omega_X^{\otimes k}$ for weight $k=1$; see Theorem \ref{th:weightone}.
+The novelty here is that, as weight $k=1$ Hecke algebras tend to have a lot of torsion (in contrast to the Hecke algebra acting on the coherent cohomology of the sheaves $\omega^{\otimes k}$ for weights $k\geq 2$), our result cannot be deduced from the classical Jacquet-Langlands correspondence for these Hecke algebras after tensoring with $\mbb Q$.
+To accomplish this, we use modularity lifting (reciprocity) to establish functorialty (lifting torsion in cohomology of Shimura curves to torsion in cohomology of modular curves), as the latter is obvious at the level of Galois parameters (deformation rings).
+We sketch a proof of the main theorem of our forthcoming work with Diamond \cite{Diamond/Iyengar/Khare/Manning:2026a}, that generalizes the work of \cite{Iyengar/Khare/Manning:2024a} and proves the required modularity lifting results in the weight $1$ case.
+These results apply to show that mod $p^n$ Galois representations $\rho\colon G_\Q \to \GL_2(\ZZ/p^n\ZZ)$ that are unramified at $p$ and need not lift to characteristic 0 arise from mod $p^n$ weight one forms.

-Applied to local deformation rings, our definition of congruence ideals (in codimension $c\ge 1$) produces a useful local-global factorization of congruence ideals (for $c=0$) of classical Hecke algebras.
-This leads to unexpected (conjectural, as yet) relationships between congruence ideals of local deformation rings at augmentations induced by newforms $f$ of weight $k \geq 2$, and certain local Tamagawa ideals defined by Bloch and Kato for the adjoint motives $\Ad_f$ of $f$; see \ref{ssec:Bloch-Kato} for details.
-This is the starting point of our work with Diamond to prove cases of the conjecture of Bloch and Kato for $\Ad_f$ that go beyond the results of \cite{Diamond/Flach/Guo:2004}.
-The Bloch and Kato conjecture in this case relates $L(1,\Ad_f)$ to orders of Selmer groups.
-Our contact with $L$-values is through congruence ideals of modules associated to $f$ arising from the cohomology of modular curves: the prototype of such a connection between congruence ideals and $L(1,\Ad_f)$ is Hida's result \cite{Hida:1981a}.